TUM-Dev/NavigaTUM/data/README.md

 The source data (i.e. all files located in `sources/` that are not images) is made available under the Open Database License: <https://opendatacommons.org/licenses/odbl/1.0/>.
 Any rights in individual contents of the database are licensed under the Database Contents License: <http://opendatacommons.org/licenses/dbcl/1.0/>.

+> [!WARNING]
-The images in `sources/img/` are subject to their own licensing terms, which are stated in the file `sources/img/img-sources.yaml`.
+> The images in `sources/img/` are subject to their own licensing terms, which are stated in the file `sources/img/img-sources.yaml`.

+> [!WARNING]
-_Please note that the compiled database may contain contents from external sources (i.e. all files in `external`) that do have different license terms._
+> The compiled database may contain contents from external sources (i.e. all files in `external/`) that do have different license terms.

 ---